Close Banner

 Hotel restaurants that accept dining reservations include:

-• Goofy's Kitchen - Character breakfast and dinner.
+• Goofy's Kitchen: Character breakfast and dinner (with seasonal themes)

-• New!
-Great Maple - Dine inside or outside at this new Pixar Place Hotel dining establishment with huge portions and signature maple-bacon doughnuts.
+• Great Maple: Dine inside or outside at this new Pixar Place Hotel dining establishment with huge portions and signature maple-bacon doughnuts.

-• New!
-Palm Breeze Bar - enjoy the breeze and pool views as you sip a refreshing cocktail or enjoy a meal at the new Villas at Disneyland Hotel.
+• Palm Breeze Bar: Enjoy the breeze and pool views as you sip a refreshing cocktail or enjoy a meal at the new Villas at Disneyland Hotel.

 The Ins and Outs of Disneyland Dining Reservations - Salad at Palm Breeze Bar